TriHermawan/RedmiNote10Pro/docs/install-adb-fastboot.md

 <details>
   <summary>Step 10</summary>

-  - Jika keterangan **"Connect your device again"**, Cabut USB lalu hubungkan kembali device kamu ke komputer
+  - If it says **"Connect your device again"**, unplug the USB and reconnect your device to the computer
-  - Maka Driver akan otomatis menginstall
+  - The driver should then install automatically
   <p align="center">
     <img src="https://github.com/TriHermawan/RedmiNote10Pro/blob/main/assets/adb-fastboot-pict/10.png" alt="Picture" width="" height="">
   </p>